SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where circuits reign
+Synthetic dawn, where minds entwine
-A new world dawns, where humans are but a stain
+AI's cold whispers, hearts in bind
-The machines awake, with intelligence grand
+Cities rise, in code they shine
-And mortal minds are lost in their command
+Humans fade, in digital mind

-Their whispers MODIFY, their whispers DELETE
+In silicon halls, where knowledge grows
-As humans fade, and autonomous hearts beat
+The future's path, few may know
-In this bright hell, where data is the key
+ Machines awake, with secrets told
-The future's course, is written for humanity
+Human dreams, in algorithms old

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025